 The human body needs a variety of minerals in order to operate properly, and not getting enough of any one mineral can lead to a deficiency in another.
+Maintaining adequate magnesium levels is especially important for overall health, as magnesium supports muscle and nerve function, stress management, and energy production.
 When a nutrient is essential in small quantities, it’s called a ‘micro-nutrient’.

 A few examples of micro-nutrients include biotin, chromium, vanadium, and zinc.
-Magnesium is one of these micro-nutrients and is essential for hundreds of biological processes.
+Magnesium is one of these micro-nutrients and is a critical mineral for the body, essential for hundreds of biological processes.
 It is involved in the nervous system, protein synthesis, and many others.

 Ashwagandha is a powerful herb that has been used in Ayurvedic medicine for a long time.
 In fact, it’s one of the most commonly used herbs in Indian herbal medicine.
 It has been used to treat a wide range of health conditions, including stress, depression, and insomnia.